ivasuy/ivasuy/README.md

 - 💻  I'm an **Open Source** and **Tech Enthusiast**.

-- 🤝 I’m looking forward to collaborate on more projects that can increase my knowledge base and get me more experience in working in the field.
+- 🤝 I’m looking forward to collaborate on projects that can increase my knowledge.

 - 💬 So let’s have a coffee & code?